Skip to content

 In addition to the core GW4 partners (the University of Bristol, Cardiff University, the University of Exeter and the University of Bath), the GW4+ DTP brings together a consortium of over 30 research, industrial and third-sector organisations to deliver innovative training to environmental science PhD students.

 Those collaborating include: the Welsh Government; Natural Resources Wales; the British Antarctic Survey, the British Geological Survey, the Centre for Ecology and Hydrology, Plymouth Marine Laboratory, the Met Office, the Natural History Museum, BHP Billiton, the Food and Environment Research Agency, and Syngenta.

 Under the programme, a minimum of 30 per cent of the students will work with non-academic partners.
 This is intended to provide students with the valuable industry experience they need to enter a wide range of careers.

-At Cardiff University, the following NERC GW4+ DTP studentships are currently available:
+At Cardiff University, the following NERC GW4+ DTP studentships for an October 2015 entry are currently available:

 Browse currently available NERC GW4+ DTP studentships.